mizrael/davidguida.net/src/_posts/2019-09-05-remember-kids-dbcontext-is-not-threadsafe.md

 Things started getting messy when I moved to Staging: for some reason that will remain unknown, the deploy script decided to create multiple instances of the subscriber.

-I don&#8217;t mind as I&#8217;m always striving for immutability and statelessness so IDEALLY, I should be able to deploy as many instances of my services as I want.
+I don't mind as I'm always striving for immutability and statelessness so IDEALLY, I should be able to deploy as many instances of my services as I want.
 And that was true except for a single event handler in that subscriber.

 Code was somewhat like this:<figure class="wp-block-embed">